 Fossum settled down after walking two and hitting Derek Jeter in the right foot with a pitch to load the bases for Giambi, who hit his first grand slam since Sept.
 23, 2003, against the Chicago White Sox.

 The Yankees added a fifth run in the third when Bernie Williams doubled and scored when Cantu let Andy Phillips’ routine grounder skip past him for an error.

 It was a major league-high 18th time the Yankees have scored five or more runs in an inning.

 Fossum allowed five runs and five hits in six innings.
 He struck out four and retired seven in a row before being replaced by Corcoran.

 Notes: Devil Rays manager Joe Maddon said a tender middle finger on LHP Scott Kazmir’s throwing hand is not a problem and the team would have no concern about him pitching in the All-Star game on Tuesday night.
 A callous on the finger softened during Saturday’s start against the Yankees, but Kazmir said it didn’t affect his performance. ...
 Yankees C Jorge Posada did not start after playing the first two games of the series.
-He pinch-hit in the eighth and struck out with the tying run on second.
-Posada said before the game that his wife and children were aboard a flight from New York to Tampa in which a U.S. Army soldier was tackled by passengers after running down the aisle and ramming the cockpit door on Thursday. ``It’s a weird experience.
+He entered the game as a pinch hitter in the eighth and struck out with the tying run on second.
+Posada said before the game that his wife and children were aboard a flight from New York to Tampa in which a U.S. Army solider was tackled by passengers after running down the aisle and ramming the cockpit door. ``It’s a weird experience.
 Nothing happened, thank God for that,″ Posada said. ``I’m glad that everything is OK.
 You don’t want to experience it, but it happened and you go on.″